-Under fixed background conditions (BC) of volcanic CO2 outgassing rate and regolith cover at their 1.6-Myr-BP values, which we assume representative for the BC over the period from 2 Myr to 1 Myr BP, CLIMBER-2 simulates δ^{18} O series similar to the observed record (Lisiecki and Raymo, 2005) (Fig. 2b).
+Under fixed background conditions (BC) of volcanic CO2 outgassing rate and regolith cover at their 1.6-Myr-BP values, which we assume representative for the BC over the period from 2 Myr to 1 Myr BP, CLIMBER-2 simulates $\delta^{18}$ O series similar to the observed record (Lisiecki and Raymo, 2005) (Fig. 2b).
 The dominant spectral power at the 41-kyr obliquity band is reproduced (Fig. 2b).
 Simulated powers at precession bands are stronger than in the record but still minor.

-With BC fixed at their present-day values, the model exhibits glacial cycles with strong \sim 100-kyr periodicity over the period from 1 Myr BP to present (Fig. 2d).
+- 135 With BC fixed at their present-day values, the model exhibits glacial cycles with strong $\sim 100$ -kyr periodicity over the period from 1 Myr BP to present (Fig. 2d).
 Simulated glacial cycles depend on the initial times at which the simulations are started; there are time epochs in which trajectories starting from different initial conditions get close to each other, while the trajectories diverge in some other epochs.
-That is, the simulated glacial cycles are partially synchronized by the astronomical forcing.
-This type of temporal instability typically appears can appear generically in dynamical systems driven by

-170 quasiperiodic forcing like the astronomical forcing (Mitsui and Crucifix, 2016; Mitsui and Aihara, 2014; Riechers et al., 2022) (Mitsui and Crucifix, 2016; De Saedeleer et al., 2013; Crucifix, 2013; Mitsui and Aihara, 2014; Riechers et al., 2022).
+That is, the simulated glacial cycles are partially synchronized by the astronomical - forcing.
+This type of temporal instability typically appears in dynamical systems driven by quasiperiodic forcing like the 140 astronomical forcing (Mitsui and Crucifix, 2016; Mitsui and Aihara, 2014; Riechers et al., 2022).
 Accordingly the PSD also depends on initial times.
-Nevertheless, a large fraction of spectral power is attracted by the periodicities of the eccentricity at 95 kyr, 124 kyr, and 405 kyr (Fig. 2d).

-The 95-kyr power tends to be strongest statistically, although it is weaker than that of the observed record (Fig. S2 for blow up).
+Nevertheless, a large fraction of spectral power is attracted by the periodicities of the eccentricity at 95 kyr, 124 kyr, and 405 kyr (Fig. 2d). - The 95-kyr power tends to be strongest statistically, although it is weaker than that of the observed record (Fig. S2 for blow up).
 On the other hand, simulated 405 and 124-kyr powers are stronger than those in the record.
-These discrepancies are partly due to the fact that, in the present experimental setting, the model fails to simulate the deglaciation around ~430 kyr BP.
-Indeed CLIMBER-2 is able to produce a stronger ~100-kyr power and substantially weaker 405-kyr power if the simulation is started from an interglacial level at 410 kyr BP (Fig. S3).
+These discrepancies are partly due to the fact that, in the present experimental setting, the model fails to simulate the deglaciation around $\sim$ 430 kyr BP.
+Indeed CLIMBER-2 is able to produce a stronger $\sim$ 100-kyr power and substantially weaker 405-kyr power if the simulation is started from an interglacial level at 410 kyr BP (Fig. S3).
 Also the 95-kyr spectral peak could potentially be accentuated in proxy records by the orbital tuning (Rial, 1999).
-Overall, we note that both the 41-kyr power in the pre-MPT experiment and the 95-kyr power in the post-MPT experiment are reproduced well, given the complexity of the model.

-3.2 Internal self-sustained oscillations
+Overall, we note that both the 41-kyr power in the pre-MPT experiment and the 150 95-kyr power in the post-MPT experiment are reproduced well, given the complexity of the model. - 3.2 Internal self-sustained oscillations the present-day BC is used (Fig. S4).
+These results provide further evidence that changes in the internal dynamics of the Earth 155 system are necessary to explain the MPT.

 Previous work demonstrated that the MPT simulated in CLIMBER-2 cannot be produced by changes in the astronomical forcing alone (Willeit et al., 2019).
-Indeed, CLIMBER-2 simulates 41-kyr cycles under the 1 Myr-to-present astronomical forcing when if the BC at 1.6 Myr BP is used, and it simulates \sim 100-kyr cycles under the 2 Myr-to-1 Myr astronomical forcing
+Indeed, CLIMBER-2 simulates 41-kyr cycles under the 1 Myr-to-present astronomical forcing when the BC at 1.6 Myr BP is used, and it simulates $\sim$ 100-kyr cycles under the 2 Myr-to-1 Myr astronomical forcing if